blankaex/blog/_posts/2023-07-23-starter-watches.md

 {% endcapture %}
 {% include gallery images=images %}

-I was also on the fence about the Milanese strap and briefly considered the A700W-1A, which is the same watch but with a bracelet more similar to the H293.
+I was also on the fence about the Milanese strap and briefly considered the A700W-1A, which is the same watch but with a bracelet more akin to the H293.
 However the more casual stainless steel mesh strap grew on me and I'm feeling pretty good about the choice.

 ## Timex Fairfield 37mm